UPDATED: FEBRUARY 22, 2023 | 1 MIN READ

 Level of coverage

-If you want to save on your monthly insurance costs, you can elect to receive lower coverage.
+If you want to save on your monthly insurance costs, you can receive lower coverage.
 Of course, this passes on the burden of risk to you in the case of an incident, so it boils down to personal preference on this front.
 Many car insurance companies also offer bundling opportunities or discounts.